goldman-gp-ebi/SWAMPy/README.md

 - n_reads: a target number of reads - the true number of reads may be lower if some amplicons drop out

+- seqSys: name of the sequencing system, options to use are given by the art_illumina help text, and are:
+    GA1 - GenomeAnalyzer I (36bp,44bp), GA2 - GenomeAnalyzer II (50bp, 75bp)
+    HS10 - HiSeq 1000 (100bp),          HS20 - HiSeq 2000 (100bp),      HS25 - HiSeq 2500 (125bp, 150bp)
+    HSXn - HiSeqX PCR free (150bp),     HSXt - HiSeqX TruSeq (150bp),   MinS - MiniSeq TruSeq (50bp)
+    MSv1 - MiSeq v1 (250bp),            MSv3 - MiSeq v3 (250bp),        NS50 - NextSeq500 v2 (75bp).
+Default is MSv3

+- read_length: lengths of the reads coming off the sequencer (default is 250).

-- seed: seed for the random number generator (optional; if not set, a random seed is set and recorded)
+- seed: seed for the random number generator (optional; if not set, a random seed is set and recorded in the log file)

 - verbose: Verbose mode for both the log file and the terminal output.